httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 Further, depending on the hint used, the server can generate additional response header fields to convey related values to aid client processing.

+# Advertising Server Support

+Servers can advertise support for Client Hints using the mechnisms described below.

-### Advertising Support via Accept-CH Header Field {#accept-ch}
+## The Accept-CH Response Header Field {#accept-ch}

-Servers can advertise support for Client Hints using the Accept-CH header field or an equivalent HTML meta element with http-equiv attribute ({{HTML5}}).
+The Accept-CH response header field or the equivalent HTML meta element with http-equiv attribute ({{HTML5}}) indicate server support for particular hints indicated in its value.
 Accept-CH is a Structured Header {{!I-D.ietf-httpbis-header-structure}}.
 Its value MUST be an sh-list (Section 3.1 of {{!I-D.ietf-httpbis-header-structure}}) whose members are tokens (Section 3.7 of {{!I-D.ietf-httpbis-header-structure}}).
 Its ABNF is:

 ~~~ abnf7230
   Accept-CH = sh-list